dfornis/dfornis/content/post/2022-04-05-data-visualizations-of-2021/index.en.md

 ![](dotplot_unemp_ineq.png)

-It's challenging to communicate findings from panel data along a uniform y or x-scale.
+It's challenging to communicate findings for multiple variables from panel data along a uniform y or x-scale.
 Here I used a dot plot and averaged the values with the year 2000 as a divider.
 This was for book project by Lisa Dellmuth on inequalities within EU regions.